atishay/atishay.github.io/content/blog/40-science-of-glossophobia/index.md

 {{<fig alt="Fight or Flight" width="400" height="974" src="response.png" title="Fight or Flight Response" class="float-3" >}}

-Darwin talked extensively about the fight or flight response in animals what I call the freight response.
+Darwin talked extensively about the fight or flight response in animals what I call the fright response.
 When in danger the hypothalamus in the brain causes the pituitary gland to release adrenaline, the emergency hormone.
 And adrenaline can cause all these symptoms.
 We are in the adrenaline rush all the time on the stage.
 This heightens our senses and prepares us to run.
 We notice our mistakes more - did I just step on a twig and we want to run for our lives because when a pack of lions is after us, we rarely do recover.

 Our lives are not at stake on the stage, but studies have shown that humans overestimate them.
 The social animals are scared of their credibility, their position in society and their legacy.
 Being ousted from the community is worse for the cave man than being killed.
 Because not only him, but his family would also suffer.
 The odds are much bigger.
 There is something worse than death - death of all you care for.